Programming for Librarians: Where to begin

 Finding Communities of Practice

 You might also want to have a look on Github, which is one of the largest source code repositories on the web, for the “code4lib” tag to denote repositories that are somewhat relevant for the library community.
 They are not tutorials, but during your learning process you can check if there is a software solution already for your particular problem, and you can even try to engage with one or more tools as a contributor.
-Contributions are always welcome on #code4lib projects, and even if you have just begun programming you can provide important feedback about the usage of a tool, or you can improve documentation as a first step.
-See our page on using GitHub for more on that!
+Contributions are always welcome on #code4lib projects, and even if you have just begun programming you can provide important feedback about the usage of a tool, or you can improve code documentation as a first step.
+See our DS Topic Guide on for guidance on how to contribute to projects on GitHub.